“The only limit to our realization of tomorrow will be our doubts of today". Franklin D. roosevelt

 Dr Michael Yapko

-Dr Michael Yapko has, for the last thirty years, specialized in the treatment of depression with clinical hypnosis.
-In a climate where anti-depressant medication is still physicians' first treatment choice, Dr. Yapko's approach to clinical practice still represents cutting-edge work.
+Resources Clinical hypnosis can be used to treat depression Dr Michael Yapko has, for the last thirty years, specialized in the treatment of depression with clinical hypnosis.
+In a climate where anti-depressant medication is still physicians' first treatment choice, Dr. Yapko's approach to clinical practice still represents cutting-edge work. |

 Wednesday, August 12, 2009